FIND THE BEST ITINERARY FOR 5 DAYS IN SWITZERLAND

 MOUNT PILATUS

-Want to experience some of the higher peaks in Switzerland?
-Look no further than Mount Pilatus!
-Save up your energy for a full day of exploring outdoors – from paragliding and hiking, this mountain is 6.981 feet (2,128 meters) sea level and has it all.
+For a full day of exploring outdoors head up to Mount Pilatus- from paragliding and hiking, this mountain is 6.981 feet (2,128 meters) sea level and has it all.

-From paragliding to hiking and so much more – there’s something special here waiting just for you!
-So don’t plan too many activities in Lucerne that day because your time at Mount Pilatus will be very exciting!
+If you visit Mount Pilatus, don’t plan too many activities in Lucerne that day because your time at Mount Pilatus will be very exciting and time-consuming!

 ✔️ With a Swiss Travel Pass, you have a 50% discount on the ride up.
 You can get there by boat or bus – both modes of transport are free with a Swiss Travel Pass.